Rowrow620/Rowrow620.github.io/index.md

 #### Reverse Engineered Basic Arithmetic Calculator in C++

-My original artifact for this ePortfolio that I choose to fix is from the last class I mentioned, **CS410: Reverse Software Engineering**.
+My original artifact for this ePortfolio that I choose to fix is from the last class I mentioned, **CS410: Reverse Software Engineering**, which I took and completed in August of this year.
 I reverse engineered code from binary to assembly and finally C++.
 At this point, I identified and fixed any vulnerabilties.
 Once I completed that, I converted the code back to binary.

+The vulnerabilities I found were as follows:

+- No error thrown or loop if numbers are incorrectly lower than 1 or higher than 3

+- No form of handling unnecessarily large numbers or invalid data input

 In this code, the user would be shown a displaymenu with multiple options numbered 1 through 4.
 Once the user entered their choice, they would enter 2 numbers for the chosen arithmetic operation (add, subtract, or multiply).
 The arithmetic operation's answer would be printed on the terminal for the user to see.
 In my edited code, I added input validation for both the user choice and the user numbers input for the operations to ensure the user choice was 1-4 and that the operation numbers would not be too large as to cause overflow.

 This will be the artifact improved in each of the 3 improved artifact sections.